 We recognise that you are likely to have insight into which young people would best benefit from our programme.
-Once we have received applications through our online portal, we will check eligibility and then discuss the shortlisting with you to help us make sure we're reaching those who can most benefit from the support of a mentor.
+Once we have received applications through our online portal, we will discuss shortlisting with you to help us make sure we're reaching those who can most benefit from the support of a mentor.

-After October half term, Arts Emergency conducts informal meetings with these young people in-person at your venue, at our offices, or via video call.
-The meetings are casual, kind, and are predominantly to help us get to know the young person better so we can provide them with a good mentor match.
+After October half term, Arts Emergency conducts informal meetings with these young people in-person at your school/college/venue or via video call.
+The meetings are casual, kind, and are predominantly to help us get to know the student better so we can provide them with a good mentor match.

-Once matched, we approach parents / carers / guardians to let them know about the programme and ask them to contact us with any questions or concerns about their child participating.
+We approach parents / guardians to let them know about the programme and ask them to contact us with any questions or concerns about their child participating.

-We might not admit a young person to the programme if we feel they do not fit the eligibility criteria or their interests are outside of our remit.
+Very occasionally we might not admit a young person to the programme if we feel they do not fit the eligibility criteria above or their interest area is outside of the arts or humanities.